 Ms. Else Hammerich founded the Danish Centre for Conflict Resolution (DCCR) in 1994 as a non-profit organisation working for the promotion of peaceful conflict resolution.

 To many people the early 1990s were characterised by optimism and hope.
 The Berlin Wall had fallen and the Cold War was over.
 Teamwork and dialogue could now replace military deterrence and warfare.
 At this time, many centres like ours were established in different parts of the world with the intention to develop and disseminate competences in working with conflict.
 Everywhere, the purpose was more or less the same: to promote peaceful conflict resolution as an alternative to violence and use of force.

 Everyone from kindergarten to the university level could develop such a competence, which could then be used in the wider community to solve conflicts in personal lives, in workplaces, in organisations, in politics and in the international arena.
 Conflict resolution was seen as a living alternative to violence and the use of force and DCCR was established as a part of this global movement for the promotion of a peace culture.

 Conflict resolution, democracy and peace

 At the Danish Centre for Conflict Resolution the idea was – and still is – to develop and disseminate conflict work as a specific competence that can be learned by everybody – children as well as adults.
 We see this a competence as a natural part of a democratic culture.

-The aims of the Centre
+The objectives of the Centre

 - To promote knowledge of, and to work for, peaceful conflict resolution in Denmark and internationally.